I Love Money season 2: Episode 10: You Made Your Bed, Now Lie in It

 Back at the house, Tailor Made gets medically treated for his toe.
 Saaphyri and Buckwild realize with Frenchy in the box, they're outnumbered by Tailor Made's alliance, meaning one of them in their alliance will be voted into the box.
-Saaphyri tries to convince It to vote somebody in his alliance into the box, but It says no. Saaphyri then throws It's stuff in the yard.
+Saaphyri tries to convince It to vote somebody in his alliance into the box, but It says no. Saaphyri then throws It is stuff in the yard.
 20 Pack tries to per sway Tailor Made to put It in the box, but Tailor Made refuses.
-In the vault Saaphyri and Buckwild try to stall, but don't succeed.
+In the vault Saaphyri and Buckwild try to stall, but do not succeed.
 In desperation, Buckwild throws her water at Myammee and Myammee grabs Buckwild's face, but the producer separates them.
-Craig calms down the vault and decides they're gonna vote and he's gonna do it in a calm way.
+Craig calms down the vault and decides they're gonna vote and he is gonna do it in a calm way.
 Buckwild and Saaphyri panic, so Saaphyri falls to the floor.
 Nobody believes it.
 Buckwild then says Saaphyri is sick.
 It and Tailor Made begin to wonder if Saaphyri really is sick, so then It holds Saaphyri's feet in the air.
 Buckwild takes Saaphyri to her room and tells her to pass out on the bed.
 A medic arrives and applies an oxygen mask on her and is about to insert a needle in her, but Saaphyri then comes out of it and the two return to the vault.
 The voting then resumes and Saaphyri and Buckwild are voted into the box.
 On the power outing, Saaphyri says 20 Pack should save her since she saved him once, and should save Buckwild because they're friends.
 Angelique admits 20 Pack owes her because she also saved him awhile back.
 On the one on one time, 20 Pack decides to talk to both Buckwild and Saaphyri.
 They both say they're stronger and smarter than Frenchy and he should keep them.
-Back at the house, Tailor Made approaches 20 Pack and says if he gets rid of Buckwild, they won't vote for him next time in the vault.
-At elimination, 20 Packs admits to not wanting to be Paymaster because he doesn't want to pick off anybody from his alliance.
+Back at the house, Tailor Made approaches 20 Pack and says if he gets rid of Buckwild, they will not vote for him next time in the vault.
+At elimination, 20 Packs admits to not wanting to be Paymaster because he does not want to pick off anybody from his alliance.
 20 Pack calls up Buckwild and hugs her, but then voids her check.
 Saaphyri then vows to get 20 Pack out of the house.